Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 The other bad idea is the “Egyptian method” of wrapping yourself in a wet sheet to stay cool.

-This sounds like an ideal way to grow mold on your mattress, especially if you live in a humid climate.
+This is a good way to grow mold on your mattress, especially if you live in a humid climate.

 Ways to Keep Yourself Cool